 After drying the bulk herbs you’ve harvested from your survival garden, you can blend them with olive oil and freeze them.
 Using ice trays is best for this.
 Then, when it’s time for additional herbs, you have some ready to go.

 Labeling everything helps keep your survival foods and other supplies organized.
-Knowing exactly where something is located, and the quantity of the item is super helpful information, especially in a stressful situation.
+Knowing exactly where something is located and the quantity of the item is super helpful information, especially in a stressful situation.

 As your survival food storage expands, you will want to keep it organized.
-We recommend putting the heavier food items, like pallets of canned goods, towards the bottom.
+We recommend putting heavier food items, like pallets of canned goods, towards the bottom.

-Placing heavier items towards the bottom is good for two reasons: it reduces the risk of falling overhead hazard, and it allows you to access heavy items without lifting over your head.
+Placing heavier items towards the bottom is good for two reasons: it reduces the risk of falling overhead hazard, and it allows you to access heavy items without lifting them over your head.

 Maximizing your storage space is important.
 Floor-to-ceiling wall space is extremely valuable.
 Utilizing all the nooks and crannies around your home is helpful as well.
 In time, you will develop storage solutions that take advantage of all the best places, as well as the less obvious spaces, like above the refrigerator.